SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ### A complex example

-In this section, we will revisit the small email client application from Chapter *@cha_mailapp@*.
+In this section, we  revisit the small email client application from Chapter *@cha_mailapp@*.

 Let's start with the presenter class `MailClientPresenter`.
 It had this method: